Bitch (slang): Reappropriation

 In the context of modern feminism, bitch has varied reappropriated meanings that may connote a strong female (anti-stereotype of weak submissive woman), cunning (equal to males in mental guile), or else it may be used as a tongue-in cheek backhanded compliment for someone who has excelled in an achievement.
 For example, Bitch magazine describes itself as a "feminist response to pop culture".

 Feminist attorney Jo Freeman (Joreen) authored "The BITCH Manifesto" in 1968:A Bitch takes shit from no one.
-You may not like her, but you cannot ignore her....[Bitches] have loud voices and often use them.
-Bitches are not pretty....Bitches seek their identity strictly thru themselves and what they do.
-They are subjects, not objects...Often they do dominate other people when roles are not available to them which more creatively sublimate their energies and utilize their capabilities.
-More often they are accused of domineering when doing what would be considered natural by a man.Bitch has also been reappropriated by hip-hop culture, rappers use the adjective "bad bitch" to refer to an independent, confident, attractive woman.
+You may not like her, but you cannot ignore her. ...
+[Bitches] have loud voices and often use them.
+Bitches are not pretty. ...
+Bitches seek their identity strictly thru themselves and what they do.
+They are subjects, not objects. ...
+Often they do dominate other people when roles are not available to them which more creatively sublimate their energies and utilize their capabilities.
+More often they are accused of domineering when doing what would be considered natural by a man.

+Bitch has also been reappropriated by hip-hop culture, rappers use the adjective "bad bitch" to refer to an independent, confident, attractive woman.
 The term is used in a complimentary way, meaning the woman is desirable.
 One of the first instances of "bitch" being used in this way is in the song "Da Baddest Bitch" by Trina, released in 1999.
 This can also be seen throughout multiple different songs from Rihanna's song entitled "Bad Bitch" featuring Beyoncé which reiterates the line "I'm a bad bitch" multiple times.
-Nicki Minaj is another female rap icon who uses the term in her song "Starships" where she says “bad bitches like me is hard to come by”.
+"BitchSlut" by Anna Wise prominently uses the words bitch and slut to reclaim identity.
 This use of the word bitch shows women reappropriating the meaning to be a more positive and empowering word for women.

 The increased usage of the word bitch casually or in a friendly way by women has been characterized by Sherryl Kleynman as a result of the absorption of sexist culture by women.
 Such usage has been cited by Kleinman et al. as increasing the perception the word is acceptable and excusing men who use it against women.